UPSC Mains General Studies Paper – 1 Mains 2022

 The significance of straits and isthmus in international trade:

-- The Suez Canal on the isthmus of Suez significantly reduces the distance between Asia and Europe for shipping, making trade faster, more.
+- The Suez Canal on the isthmus of Suez significantly reduced the distance between Asia and Europe for shipping, making trade faster, and more.
 Without the canal, ships would have to circumnavigate the entire continent of Africa, which would be much more time-consuming and expensive.
 The shorter distance through the Suez Canal also allows larger ships to pass through, increasing the capacity and volume of international trade.

-- The presence of straits and isthmus often leads to the development of ports and harbours, which in turn facilitates international trade.
+- The presence of straits and isthmus often leads to the development of ports and harbors, which in turn facilitates international trade.
 The Singapore port, located on the Malacca Strait, is one such example.
 As one of the busiest ports in the world, it has become a key hub for maritime trade in Southeast Asia, serving as a transshipment point for goods between Asia, Europe, and the Americas.

 - Straits and isthmuses facilitate the movement of goods and commodities by providing a shorter and more direct route between the places of production and the markets.
 This helps to reduce transportation costs and time, making trade more efficient and cost-effective.
 For instance, Japan, which is a major iron and steel producer, imports iron ore from countries like India, Australia, and Brazil through the Strait of Malacca, which connects the Indian Ocean and the Pacific Ocean.